Brewmaster Azerite Essences

 Note that there simply aren’t good general-purpose defensive essences.
 Thus, your essence choices for defensive play will have to be tuned to specific bosses.
 Unless an essence lines up well with a bosses’ mechanics, you should just use the a damage essence instead.

-On that note: Crucible of Flame is likely to be your best single-target DPS essence for the forseeable future, and the versatility given by Conflict & Strife‘s minor is better in a vacuum than any other essence we have access to (aside from CoF itself).
+On that note: Crucible of Flame is likely to be your best single-target DPS essence for the remainder of the expansion, and the versatility given by Conflict & Strife‘s minor is better in a vacuum than any other essence we have access to (aside from CoF itself).
 After that, Sphere simply gives a large amount of stats—even if they aren’t the best stats.
-Null Dynamo also provides a substantial DPS boost at Rank 3 if the fights support it.
-If magical raid/tank damage is high enough, it may become our default minor essence for both defensive and offensive purposes.
+Null Dynamo also provides a substantial DPS boost at Rank 3 on most raid encounters.

 The bulk of this document is devoted to The Brewmaster Essence Guide.
 This guide is focused on high-end PvE content (especially Heroic & Mythic Raiding).
 These recommendations may not apply in PvP or world content.